First-time daily positivity rates surge to 6.17% in state, 5.50% in Palm Beach County

 Nation

 Since the first death was reported six months ago on Feb.
-29, the national toll has risen to 220,095, a rise of 421, according to Johns Hopkins.
-Worldometers.info has tabulated 225,222 deaths with an increase of 442.
+29, the national toll has risen to 220,955 a rise of a world-high 836, according to Johns Hopkins.
+Worldometers.info has tabulated 226,149 deaths with an increase of 917.

-New York has the most deaths in the nation at 33,366, with Johns Hopkins reporting an increase of 9 after a high of 799 in April.
+New York has the most deaths in the nation at 33,366, with Johns Hopkins reporting no increase after a high of 799 in April.
 Hopkins lists confirmed and probable deaths, with the latter not a positive case.

-Also, No. 11 Arizona reported 3 deaths, as well as an additional 748 cases.
-No. 25 Washington, the original epicenter in the United States, reported 16.
+Also, No. 11 Arizona reported 7 deaths, as well as an additional 1,040 cases.
+No. North Carolina 17 added 53.
+No. 25 Washington, the original epicenter in the United States, reported 20.

 Worldwide

-Deaths also have been trending down in Mexico, which announced 171 more deaths late Monday compared with a high of 1,092 on June 4 for a total of 86,338 in fourth place.
+Mexico announced 555 more deaths late Tuesday compared with a high of 1,092 on June 4 for a total of 86,893 in fourth place.

-Sweden, which has been doing "herd immunity" with no lockdown, reported no data since Friday and is at 5,918.
-Neighboring Norway reported no deaths for the fourth day in a row to remain 278, as well as 147 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported 6 deaths and is at 5,922.
+Neighboring Norway reported no deaths for the fifth day in a row to remain 278, as well as 169 more cases.

+No. 32 China, the original epicenter of the world, hasn’t reported a death since April 26, added 11 cases Wednesday.

 Scripps Only Content 2020